IDEXX Cancer Dx testing

 IDEXX Cancer Dx testing provides accurate detection of biomarkers specific for lymphoma in canine serum and whole blood.
 B-cell vs. T-cell phenotype classification will be provided with positive results as available at no additional cost.

-IDEXX Cancer Dx testing provides two indications, both for canine lymphoma:
+IDEXX Cancer Dx testing provides three indications, both for canine lymphoma:

-• Aid in diagnosis: IDEXX Cancer Dx testing can be performed on dogs in which lymphoma is suspected, whether that be due to a physical examination abnormality, blood work abnormality or report of illness or change in behaviour at home.
+- Aid in diagnosis: IDEXX Cancer Dx testing can be performed on dogs in which lymphoma is suspected, whether that be due to a physical examination abnormality, blood work abnormality, report of illness or change in behaviour at home.

-The specimen requirement for the IDEXX Cancer Dx Test is 2 mL of serum and 1 mL of EDTA whole blood (LTT) when run as a standalone, add-on or in a profile.
-When included in a profile with chemistry and CBC, the IDEXX Cancer Dx testing is run using a portion of the 2 mL serum and 1 mL EDTA whole blood specimens required for standard biochemistry and haematology testing.
+The specimen requirement for the IDEXX Cancer Dx testing is 2 mL of serum and 1 mL of EDTA whole blood (LTT) when run as a stand-alone, add-on or in a profile.
+When included in a profile with chemistry and CBC, IDEXX Cancer Dx testing is run using a portion of the 2 mL serum and 1 mL EDTA whole blood specimens required for standard biochemistry and haematology testing.
 A separate pair of tubes are not necessary.

 Results will be reported as either ‘consistent with lymphoma’ or ‘not consistent with lymphoma’.
 If a result is unable to be obtained on the specimen submitted, the customer will be notified appropriately within their results view.